jtcdbob/jtcdbob.github.io/_posts/2016-7-25-Leetcode-Revisited.md

 ```

 ##### 94. Binary Tree Inorder Traversal
 Use dfs to go through the tree.
+Alternatively, there is a method that uses o(n) time and o(1) space.
+Morris traversal:

 ```cpp
 vector<int> inorderTraversal(TreeNode* root) {